Gorinchem: History

-By the 16th century, the city walls were so deteriorated that they were replaced with new fortifications and eleven bastions that still are almost completely intact.
+By the 16th century, the city walls had deteriorated and were replaced with new fortifications and eleven bastions that are still almost completely intact.
 The new walls were completed in 1609 and were located further from the town centre, making the city twice as large.
 In 1673, Gorinchem became part of the old Dutch Water Line.

 The city walls had four city gates: the Arkel Gate in the north, the Dalem Gate in the east, the Water Gate in the south (where the ferry to Woudrichem was), and the Kansel Gate in the west.
 Of these four gates, only the Dalem Gate remains.
 The others were removed in the 19th century to make way for vehicular traffic.
 A portion of the Water Gate was preserved in the gardens of the Rijksmuseum in Amsterdam.

 In the 18th century, the economy went into decline.
-After the French domination, the retreating French troops took station in the bastion fortress of Gorinchem.
+After the French domination, the retreating French troops established themselves in the bastion fortress of Gorinchem.
 After a three-month siege they capitulated but the city was heavily damaged.

 During the Industrial Revolution, Gorinchem recovered.
 Increased shipping led to new canals being dug and a railway connection to the city.
-Its population quickly increased, filling the innercity, and new neighbourhoods had to be built outside the city walls.
+Its population quickly increased, filling the inner city, and new neighbourhoods had to be built outside the city walls.

 At the beginning of the 20th century, expansion took place in the Lingewijk and West neighbourhoods.
 After World War II, expansion started in the north-western portion of the municipality which was completed in the 1970s.
-This was followed by developments of the neighbourhoods Wijdschild and Laag Dalem east of the city center.
+This was followed by development of the neighbourhoods Wijdschild and Laag Dalem east of the city center.
 In 1986, the town Dalem was added to the municipality.